 VRAmin = 225 * DA * C

-A second design variant to LS-FS that is allowed on either retrofits or new development is amending the soil in the VRA with ViroPhos sand.
-This design variant does not alter the percentages of annual runoff treated or the percent ET&I. However, it does significantly reduce the TN and TP EMCs.
+A second design alternative to LS-FS that is allowed on either retrofits or new development is amending the soil in the VRA with ViroPhos sand.
+This design alternative does not alter the percentages of annual runoff treated or the percent ET&I.

 Studies Used for TSS and Volume